ngesa254/Liquid-Sigfox-Workshop/Sigfox Quick Start/MKRFOX 1200/README.md

 ## Issues

-- MKRFOX 1200 loosing ports
+- MKRFOX 1200 losing ports
+- Activation of devices
 - MKRFOX not transmitting despite coverage in the area

 ## Links